issoftwaretools13/repoD/readme.md

 	ArrayList<ECURecord> ecuRecordList= balBTDongleLib.getEcuRecords(ecuRecordsJson);
 	# the parameter is : @NonNull String ecuRecordsJson
     # Note: The ecuRecordsJson should be a string in JSON format otherwise it will throw an exception.

+### Method 4.1: to reset Dongle for other functionality, call the below function
+	balBTDongleLib.resetConfig(ecuRecord);
+    # the parameter is: ECURecord ecuRecord

 ### Method 5: to get a particular ECU record, call the function below
 	ECURecord ecuRecord = balBTDongleLib.getEcuRecord(pos);
 	# the parameter is : int pos (position of the a particular record)
     # Note: The pos should not be a negative number and shoud be less than or equal to the size of ecuRecordsList that is formed in 'method 4'.

+### Method 5.1: to get the information related to the particular ECU, call the below function
+	balBTDongleLib.readEcuBasicnfo(ecuRecord);
+	# the parameter is: ECURecord ecuRecord

 ## Screen 4: Function selection

 ### Method 6: call this method on ecu clicked or on function selection load first call
     balBTDongleLib.getUDSParameter(ecuRecord);
     # the parameter is: ECURecord ecuRecord

+## Screen 5: Error Codes

 ### Method 7: to get the list of fault names from the parsed dtc xml file and return to update the data on UI,  call the function below
 	ArrayList errorCodeList = balBTDongleLib.getListOfErrorCode(ecuRecord);